-- If a named executive's employment contract is terminated after a Change of Control of the Company, other than lawfully in accordance with its terms, then, the Company may determine in its sole and absolute discretion, the manner in which granted performance rights will be dealt with, including (but not limited to) allowing the named executive to exercise all or a proportion of their performance rights within such time as determined, after which the performance rights will lapse and be cancelled. - Each named executive accrues 4 weeks of annual leave entitlements per year and 13 weeks of long service leave entitlements for every 10 years of service. - From 1 July 2014 until 30 July 2017, for the granting of performance rights to shares at zero cost under the 2010 ES Plan, each named executive, depending on level and seniority, were entitled to receive 17% to 75% of their annual Fixed Remuneration in performance rights.
-Each of the named executives were granted FY2015 performance rights and/or FY2016 performance rights at zero cost under the 2010 ES Plan, as shown in Table 3 on page 22.
-The main terms and conditions of performance rights granted under the 2010 ES Plan are provided in pages 17 and 18:
+- Each named executive may resign from their position and thus terminate their contract by giving 3 months written notice.
+Any vested unlisted options not exercised will be forfeited 4 weeks from the date of resignation. - The Company may terminate a named executive's employment contract by providing 4 months written notice or provide payment based on each named executive's fixed remuneration per annum in lieu of the notice period.
+In the event of a termination in employment through a Change in Control of the Company, the Company will provide 6 months written notice or provide payment based on each named executive's fixed remuneration per annum in lieu of notice. - The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+When termination with such cause occurs, the named executive is only entitled to that portion of remuneration which is fixed, and only up to the date that notice of termination is given.
+On termination with such cause, any unvested options or LTI grants in the form of performance rights will immediately be forfeited.
+Any vested unlisted options not exercised within 4 weeks of such notice of termination will be forfeited. - If a named executive's employment contract is terminated after a Change of Control of the Company, other than lawfully in accordance with its terms, then, the Company may determine in its sole and absolute discretion, the manner in which granted performance rights will be dealt with, including (but not limited to) allowing the named executive to exercise all or a proportion of their performance rights within such time as determined, after which the performance rights will lapse and be cancelled. - Each named executive accrues 4 weeks of annual leave entitlements per year and 13 weeks of long service leave entitlements for every 10 years of service. - From 1 July 2014 until 30 July 2017, for the granting of performance rights to shares at zero cost under the 2010 ES Plan, each named executive, depending on level and seniority, were entitled to receive 17% to 75% of their annual Fixed Remuneration in performance rights.
+Each of the named executives were granted FY2015 performance rights and/or FY2016 performance rights at zero cost under the 2010 ES Plan, as shown in Table 3 on page 36 and 37.
+The main terms and conditions of performance rights granted under the 2010 ES Plan are provided in pages 31 and 32: